dansmyers/IntroToCS-2020/Labs/1-Linux_and_Mimir.md

 ```

 The style rule specifies that the contents of all `<img>` tags should have their width set to 50% of the page size.

-This way of styling the page is called **CSS**, which is short for *Cascading Style Sheets*, though that name doesn't really have any meaning and survives only for historical regions.
-Basically, when you read about CSS, think of styling and page layout.

 You can add elements to the style block to control the presentation of other parts of the page.
 For example, to style the contents of  the entire body: